 Designations Congruent with Things: Chapter 26

-“Hashtag, ‘accuracy’,” Newton whispers, like a secret shared.
+“Hashtag ‘accuracy’,” Newton whispers, like a secret shared.

 Chapter warnings: Realistic depictions of neurological, physical, and bureaucratic trauma.
 War.
 Grief.
 Death.
 Mental illness.
 Regular illness.
 Panic attacks.
 Self-harm.

-Text iteration: Witching hour.
+Text iteration: Midnight.

 Additional notes: None.